modernpoacher/deps/README.md

 ```sh
 npx @modernpoacher/deps
 ```

-Or when installed locally, use `npm` with script targets in `package.json`:
+Alternatively, use `npm` with a script target in your project's `package.json`:

 ```json
 {